Susanna Foster: Later life and death

 In 1956, Foster abruptly divorced Evans, and for many years, lived in and out of poverty.
 Author Sharon Rich and Foster's son Michael later stated Foster herself struggled with mental illness and alcoholism.
-In the 1980s, Foster and her youngest son, Philip, lived in a Hollywood apartment.
+In the 1980s, Foster and her younger son, Philip, lived in a Hollywood apartment.
 In November 1985, Philip – who also struggled with alcoholism as well as drug addiction – lapsed into a hepatic coma on Foster's living room floor and died three days later in the Van Nuys Hospital from liver failure.

 In 1992, Foster made her final appearance with a minor role in the remake of the 1945 film Detour.
 The film, her first in 43 years, was released straight-to-home video.
-In 2003, her eldest son Michael brought her back to the East Coast, where she spent the last five years of her life living at the Lillian Booth Actors Home in Englewood, New Jersey.
+In 2003, her elder son Michael brought her back to the East Coast, where she spent the last five years of her life living at the Lillian Booth Actors Home in Englewood, New Jersey.
 Foster died at 5:30 a.m.
 EST on January 17, 2009 (aged 84).